Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Outer diameter.
 * Length.

+The ring creation as a cylinder should be smooth enough to be worn by human finger.

 # Configuration JSON

 A JSON configuration file of `config.json` to be passed as input of the script.